crucialfelix/atom-supercollider/README.md

 - Symlink quarks and the SCClassLibrary into your project directory
 - Install `symbol-gen` package
-- Regenerate tags with `cmd-alt-g`
+- Regenerate tags with `cmd-alt-g` or "Symbol Gen: Generate"
 - `shift-cmd-r` will now be able to find all classes and methods
 - Select a classname, `alt-cmd-down_arrow` to go to the definition

 Best practice is to symlink the Extensions and SCClassLibrary into your current project directory.
 Then all Classes will be indexed and easy to look up.
+I might find a way to pass the class paths to ctags later.

 There is also a package called 'goto' that uses the language grammar to generate symbols rather than ctags.
 If you do a lot of non-class development then this might be a useful approach.
 I find it tags too much junk, and I like having just classes and methods in my tags file.